laviniaflorentina/Tutorials/README.md

 # What can you find around here:

 ## 1. [Python](https://github.com/laviniaflorentina/Tutorials/tree/master/Python)
-This folder contains helpful information on _What Python is, Basic steps of how to get started with Python, as well as a brief overview on the most frequently used functions and commands in this programming language._
+This folder provides helpful information on _What Python is, Basic steps of how to get started with Python, as well as a brief overview on the most frequently used functions and commands in this programming language._

 ### Introduction